Sharp $L \log L$ condition for supercritical Galton-Watson processes with countable types: Examples and counter-examples

 \section{Examples and counter-examples}

 A convenient way to build some examples of countable-type Galton--Watson processes with specific properties consists in first fixing a spinal Markov chain, then building the rest of the branching process around this.
 Specifically, let us consider an irreducible, aperiodic, recurrent Markov chain $(X_n)$ with values on some countable space $\mathcal{X}$, with transition matrix denoted by $(p_{xy})$ and a stationary distribution $(\pi_x)$, assumed to be a probability distribution in the positive recurrent case.
-Fix any $\rho>1$ and any entry-wise positive $h=(h_x) \in \mathbb{R}^{\mathcal{X}}$, and define the matrix $M$ and the row vector $\tilde{h}\in \mathbb{R}^{\mathcal{X}*}$ via
+Fix any $\varrho>1$ and any entry-wise positive $h=(h_x) \in \mathbb{R}^{\mathcal{X}}$, and define the matrix $M$ and the vector $\tilde{h}\in \mathbb{R}^{\mathcal{X}}$ via

-Then by construction $M$ is a matrix with nonnegative entries and satisfies $Mh=\rho h$ and $\tilde{h}M=\rho \tilde{h}$.
-Also, it is not hard to see that for all $x\in \mathcal{X}$ and $n\geq 1$, we have
+Then by construction $M$ is a matrix with nonnegative entries and satisfies $Mh=\varrho h$ and $\tilde{h}^\transpose M=\varrho \tilde{h}^\transpose$.
+Also, it is not hard to see that for all $x,y\in \mathcal{X}$ and $n\geq 1$, we have

-in other words, $\rho, h$ and $\tilde{h}$ are exactly as in Assumption~\ref{ass:recurrence} for the matrix $M$, and $X$ is the associated spinal chain.
+in other words, $\varrho, h$ and $\tilde{h}$ are exactly as in Assumption~\ref{ass:recurrence} for the matrix $M$, and $X$ is the associated spinal chain.
 Now it remains to choose, for all $x\in \mathcal{X}$, any random vector $L^{(x)}=(L^{(x)}_y)_{y\in \mathcal{X}}$ to fix our type-$x$ offspring distribution, and as long as $\mathbb{E}[L^{(x)}_y]=M_{xy}$, we have built a countable-type Galton--Watson process with a given spinal chain.
-Note that there is a large freedom in the last step which consist in fixing the offspring distribution, as everything that comes before only depends on the mean reproduction matrix $M$.
+Note that there is large freedom in the last step which consists in fixing the offspring distribution, as everything that comes before only depends on the mean reproduction matrix $M$.
+For instance, we can choose the $(L^{(x)}_y)_y$ to be Poisson random variables (independent or not) and tune the correlations as we see fit.
 Using this construction, we now illustrate some noteworthy facts about our results.